berkes/drupalyuibasetheme/genesis/images/README.txt

   /genesis/images

-    Core theme icons, screenshot and the legend sprit.
+    Core theme icons, screenshot and the legend sprite.

-    The legend sprit is a CSS sprite for the collaspible fieldset arrows.
+    The legend-sprite is a CSS sprite for the collaspible fieldset arrows.

     The icons are for Drupal messages, you can replace with your own set: